FluxML/Flux.jl/docs/src/getting_started/linear_regression.md

  0.41325632
 ```

-Now, we can move to the actual training!
-The training consists of obtaining the gradient and updating the current parameters with the obtained derivatives using backpropagation.
-This is achieved using `Flux.gradient` (see see [Taking Gradients](@ref)) and [`Flux.Optimise.update!`](@ref) functions respectively.

-We can now check the values of our parameters and the value of the loss function -
+The parameters have been updated!
+We can now check the value of the loss function -

 ```jldoctest linear_regression_simple; filter = r"[+-]?([0-9]*[.])?[0-9]+"
 julia> loss(W, b, x, y)
 17.157953f0
 ```

-The parameters changed, and the loss went down!
+The loss went down!
 This means that we successfully trained our model for one epoch.
 We can plug the training code written above into a loop and train the model for a higher number of epochs.
 It can be customized either to have a fixed number of epochs or to stop when certain conditions are met, for example, `change in loss < 0.1`.
-This loop can be customized to suit a user's needs, and the conditions can be specified in plain `Julia`!
+The loop can be tailored to suit the user's needs, and the conditions can be specified in plain `Julia`!

-`Flux` also provides a convenience function to train a model.
-The [`Flux.train!`](@ref) function performs the same task described above and does not require calculating the gradient manually.
+Let's plug our super training logic inside a function and test it again -

 ```jldoctest linear_regression_simple; filter = r"[+-]?([0-9]*[.])?[0-9]+"
 julia> function train_model()